zchking/docs/pages/katalon-studio/tutorials/git_conflict_resolve.md

 Why do we have Git conflicts?
 -----------------------------

 In a source control system like Git, conflicts may occur when two or more people make changes to the same file concurrently.
-The conflicts may appear at a member’s local repository or Git remote repository.
+The conflicts may appear at a member's local repository or Git remote repository.
 In order to avoid conflicts, the team must collaborate following several Git practices.
 For example, before pushing new source code to the Git remote repository, one must remember to fetch the latest version from Git remote repository, resolve any conflicts and merge the code with local version.
 The chart below demonstrates how conflicts may occur when Tom and Emma are working in the same project.
 The conflicts occur when Tom and Emma try to push new code to the Git remote repository without updating the changes from each other.

 ![Git conflicts Katalon Studio](../../images/katalon-studio/tutorials/git_conflict_resolve/Git-conflict.png)